kontent-ai/smart-link/README.md

 attributes on a body node, so that the project id and language codename values are the same for all elements inside of the body.
 Next you will put `data-kontent-item-id` attributes on all HTML nodes that represent a Kontent item.
 Then inside of those nodes you will find all child nodes that represent elements of the Kontent item and put `data-kontent-element-codename` attribute on them.
-The plugin will then find all elements that have `data-kontent-element-codename` attribute, highlight them and make those elements interactive (handle clicks/redirect to Kontent/send iframe message to Kontent app/etc.).
+The plugin will then find all elements that have `data-kontent-element-codename` attribute, highlight them and make those elements interactive (handle clicks/redirect to Kontent/navigates from preview in Web Spotlight/etc.).

 |Attribute|Alternative|Description|
 |---------|-----------|---------- |